10 Questions You Shouldn’t Ask Sexual Assault Survivors

-Lucy DeCoutere described this when she publicly testified against Jian Ghomeshi.
+Lucy DeCoutere described this when she testified against Jian Ghomeshi.
 Ghomeshi’s lawyer showed DeCoutere photos of her cuddling Ghomeshi days after DeCoutere said Ghomeshi choked and slapped her.
-While Ghomeshi’s lawyer claimed DeCoutere had “convenient memory,” DeCoutere justified that she was merely “trying to normalize something that was so strange.”
-When you’ve been assaulted by someone you trust (or want to trust), you might not want to believe what happened.
-You wonder if you’ve blown it out of proportion.
-You want to give them the benefit of the doubt, so you normalize the situation.
-You pretend it didn’t happen so you can continue life without labeling yourself a victim.
-Part of normalizing is acting like everything is okay.
-You dust everything under the rug like nothing insidious occurred, when deep down you know something wasn’t right.
+While Ghomeshi’s lawyer claimed DeCoutere had “convenient memory,” DeCoutere justified that she was “trying to normalize something that was so strange.”
+When someone you trust (or want to trust) assaults you, you might not want to believe what happened.
+You wonder if you’ve blown it out of proportion so give them the benefit of the doubt.
+You normalize the situation, and part of normalizing trauma is acting like everything is okay.
+You dust everything under the rug like nothing insidious occurred when deep down you know something wasn’t right.

 5. “Did it hurt?”

-Asking questions like, “Did it hurt?” or “Did it feel good?” is extremely invasive and insensitive.
-You’re basically asking a survivor to re-imagine and relive a traumatic experience for your own curiosity.
+Asking questions like, “Did it hurt?” or “Did it feel good?” is invasive and insensitive.
+You’re essentially asking a survivor to re-imagine and relive a traumatic experience for your own curiosity.
+That’s not okay.
 What matters is that it was unwanted and non-consensual.

 6. “Why didn’t you report it?”

-There are many reasons why a survivor might not report their assault.
-Some of the reasons we’ve touched upon earlier.
-Other reasons include:
+Some reasons as to why a survivor might not report their assault were touched upon earlier.
+Additional reasons include: